Themakew/activity-tip-app/README.md

 ## TODO (Future Work)

 - List the user's saved activities, where he can see all his saved activities and open the details of the selected activity.
-- Instead of receiving only random activities from the API, filter for an activity on the main screen.

 ---
 <p align="center">Made by Ruyther Costa | Find me on <a href="https://www.linkedin.com/in/ruyther">LinkedIn</a></p>